 The National Child Search Assistance Act (42 U.S.C.
 5779, 5780) mandates that every missing child reported to law enforcement be immediately entered into NCIC.
 While NamUs poses no restrictions on the timeframe for entering a new missing child or adult cases into the NamUs 2.0 system, many agencies choose to enter longer-term missing person cases, and/or cases where all investigative leads have been exhausted.
 This results in NamUs receiving reports of primarily long-term cases, with 95% of the current published cases in NamUs 2.0 involving persons missing one year or more.

 States With Legislation that Includes NamUs

-At present, ten states have passed legislation mandating the use of NamUs for missing and/or unidentified persons cases.
+At present, sixteen states have passed legislation mandating the use of NamUs for missing and/or unidentified persons cases.
 Those states are:

 - New Mexico

 - New York